ematsuno/MLAI_Emeritus_Course_23/README.md

 The acceptance of Bar coupons is primarily influenced by driver habits.

-The acceptance rate decreases when there are more than 3 vists a month.
+The acceptance rate decreases when there are more than 3 visits a month.

 <img src="images/ProportionFrequency.png" alt="Figure 2.2" width="75%">